 Sprintax is approved by the IRS to submit Federal tax returns online (E-Filing).
 In short, you no longer have to download, print, and mail a physical copy of your tax return to the IRS.

-Each individual who is a nonresident alien and is present in the United States under an F, J, M, or Q immigration status (both “-1” and “-2”) is required to file Form 8843, regardless of age or income received.
+Every nonresident alien present in the U.S. under F, J, M, or Q immigration status (including dependents) must file Form 8843 regardless of age or income.

-3. You must file if you were self-employed or earned income from investments or cryptocurrency
+6. You must file if you were self-employed or earned income from investments or digital assets

-The IRS treats cryptocurrency as property, and any profit made from it will be subject to Capital Gains Tax at 30% and must be reported on your 1040-NR tax return.
+The IRS treats cryptocurrency and NFTs as property.
+Any profit made from trading on a U.S. exchange is subject to Capital Gains Tax (usually 30% for nonresidents) and must be reported on your 1040-NR tax return.

 However, if you dispose of your investment for a loss, you will not need to pay tax, but as a nonresident, you will not be able to use the losses to offset any future tax liabilities.